rushi-prog/AUTOMATED-REPORT-GENERATION/README.md

 # AUTOMATED-REPORT-GENERATION

-COMPANY: CODTECH IT SOLUTIONS

-NAME: RUSHIKESH UKHADE

-INTERN ID: CT04DF1565

-DOMAIN: PYTHON PROGRAMMER

-DURATION: 4 WEEKS

-MENTOR:NEELA SANTOSH

-Tip: You can use your personal file as well also i have uploaded the sample files of input and output.
+you can generate automated reports of your csv file as well